 3. Submit proposals worth $140 million by Q2.

 Why Are OKRs Used?
-Benefits of OKRs for a Business
+8 Business Benefits of OKRs

 Did you know that most successful organizations implement OKR as the leading goal-setting framework?
 Here are reasons you should consider OKRs for our organization too.